TrackerControl/tracker-control-android/README.md

 no external VPN server is used, and hence no network data leaves the user's device for the purposes of tracker analysis.

-TrackerControl was developed by Konrad Kollnig, as part of his MSc thesis in Computer Science at the University of Oxford, under the supervision of Professor Max van Kleek.

 ## Installation
-Disclaimer: The app is **experimental** and should not be used on your regular phone.
+Disclaimer: The usage of this app is at your own risk.
+No app can offer 100% protection against tracking.

 The app can be [downloaded here](https://github.com/OxfordHCC/tracker-control-android/releases).